jhpyle/docassemblecli/README.md

 the Playground, you can download the package as a ZIP file called `docassemble-foobar.zip`.
 You can then unpack this ZIP file and you will see a folder called `docassemble-foobar`.
 Inside of this folder there is a folder called `docassemble` and a `setup.py` file.
+Your interview YAML files will be in the folder `docassemble/foobar/data/questions`.
+Your templates will be in the folder `docassemble/foobar/data/templates`.
+Your modules will be in the folder `docassemble/foobar`.
+Now you can use your favorite text editor to edit your `.yml` and `.py` files, and you can use `dainstall` to install the package on your server so that you can test your changes.

 From the command line, use `cd` to navigate to the folder that contains the `docassemble-foobar` folder.
 Then run:

     dainstall docassemble-foobar

-On Windows, you will need to write `python -m docassemblecli.dainstall` in place of `dainstall`, so your command will look like this:

-    python -m docassemblecli.dainstall docassemble-foobar

 The first time you run this command, it will ask you for the URL of your **docassemble** server and the [API key] of a user with `admin` or